-These icons mean that the shutter speed value is controlled by the command dial (the wheel within reach of your thumb at the upper right of the camera's back).
-To the right of that value is the number for the aperture, or f-stop, inside another rectangle.
-Above that number is an icon showing a dial that is oriented vertically; that icon represents the multi selector dial, on the back of the camera surrounding the OK button.
+At the bottom of the display is the shutter speed on the left, inside a yellow rectangle.
+Above that value is a curved arrow beneath an icon that represents the command dial.
+These icons mean that the shutter speed value is controlled by the command dial (the wheel at the top of the camera's back, behind the power switch).
+To the right of that value is the value for the aperture, or f-stop, inside another rectangle.
+Above that value is an icon showing a dial that is oriented vertically; that icon represents the multi selector dial, on the back of the camera surrounding the OK button.